 The CMS policy regarding reactivation and the reactivation effective date appears to be inconsistent with the Secretary's regulation, which provides that deactivation of Medicare billing privileges is to protect the provider or supplier from misuse of their billing privileges and the Medicare Trust Funds and does not have any effect upon the provider's or supplier's participation in Medicare.
 42 C.F.R. § 424.540(c).
-If current CMS policy in the MPIM is given effect, it potentially prevents the filing of claims for covered services rendered to Medicare-eligible beneficiaries during the period of the deactivation and before the contractor receives the Medicare application (a CMS-855 or PECOS application) filed for purposes of reactivation.
-This effect is clearly contrary to the Secretary's regulation that provides that deactivation "does not have any effect on a provider or supplier's participation agreement or any conditions of participation."
-42 C.F.R. § 424.540(c) (emphasis added).
-I note that 42 C.F.R. § 424.555(b) states that
+If current CMS policy in the MPIM is given effect, it prevents the filing of claims for covered services rendered to Medicare-eligible beneficiaries during the period of the deactivation and before the contractor receives the Medicare application (a CMS-855 or PECOS application) filed for purposes of reactivation.
+This effect is clearly contrary to the Secretary's regulation that provides deactivation "does not have any effect upon the provider's or supplier's participation agreement or conditions of participation."
+42 C.F.R. § 424.540(c) (emphasis added).4 I note that 42 C.F.R. § 424.555(b) states that "[n]o payment may be made for otherwise Medicare covered items or services furnished to a Medicare beneficiary by a provider or supplier if the billing privileges of the provider or supplier